 Gorman likes to hold his clients’ stocks for between three and five years, but he’s always looking at his portfolio to see if he should sell.

-Global events could also create attractive buying opportunities.
+Global events — like a major market selloff — could also create attractive buying opportunities.
 If you take a hands-off approach to investing, then you would have missed out on a chance to buy shares of cheap European stocks that popped up during that region’s recession, said Muhtaseb.

 Don’t get too excited, though.
 You don’t want to be a frequent trader either.
 “It’s never all-in or all-out,” he said.
 “Gradualism is best.”